SocalSam/ChooseToCode/Module4.md

 ![Set Up Authentication](images/set-up-authentication.png?raw=true)

-So now that you have your source control in place, it's time to sync up your work.
+So now that you have Azure set up for your source code it's time get some code in there to get published.

-###Plan your website
-Header

-Footer

-Body

-Navigation

-Images
+###Connecting your code to Azure

+The last thing we need to get from the Azure portal is your "git clone url".
+This is located on your Web App management blade.

+At this point, we need to get your local code folder ready to push code to Azure.
+At a "Git Shell" prompt, we are going to add a connection to a remote repository.
+In the example, I use the name "azure" to remind me that this remote connection is on Azure.